alexmkio/jsFun/README.md

 ### Study
 - [ ] Classroom removeViolence
+- [ ] wtf adding index to end of sort findHighestHumidity; also turned an array of objects into one object (no longer nestled inside [])

 ### Questions
 - [ ] Can I do groceryList w/o a global var?